CSCfi/ansible-workshops/for_instructors/create_vms/README.md

 caveats.
 First of all a caveat about this list: it is almost certainly not complete, and there are other things that could be done better as there always are.
 As a general principle, you should not copy implementation details from an example without understanding the implications.
+PRs are welcome.

+ - passwords in capitals and numbers of only 6 chars are insecure
+ - ssh-keys without passwords should not to be used
+ - running ssh-agents on a bastion host should be analyzed
+ - to reduce possibility of ssh MITM attacks do use the ssh known_hosts
+ - selinux should not be disabled

 ## Contributors